Laryngeal video stroboscopy

 - Provides approximately 65 percent greater magnification than a flexible nasendoscope with halogen light source.

 - Provides a simulated slow-motion view of the true vocal folds as they vibrate.

 - Makes it easier to detect potentially malignant lesions that could be missed using laryngeal mirror or nasoendoscopy and halogen light.

 - Allows for improved identification and differential diagnosis of lesions.

 Our exams are painless, require no anesthesia and are reviewed with the patient and family members.
-Patients are invited to bring a videotape and our pathologists can make a copy of the exam for you during your appointment.

 How do you schedule a stroboscopy?